Worth County Library System: Regional library

 In 1952 the State of Georgia passed a law to the benefit of public libraries by offering more financial support if libraries created a regional system.
-Mitchell County and Baker County at this point had consolidated their collections creating the Mitchell-Baker Regional Library system.
-The Sylvester-Worth County Public Library joined this service in 1954 creating a tri-county system, and with the addition of Early County later that same year the regional system changed its name to the De Soto Trail Regional Library System.
+Mitchell County and Baker County at this point had consolidated their collections, creating the Mitchell-Baker Regional Library system.
+The Sylvester-Worth County Public Library joined this service in 1954, creating a tri-county system, and with the addition of Early County later that same year, the regional system changed its name to the De Soto Trail Regional Library System.

 While the status of the regional system was growing, room in the Sylvester Public Library was not.
-In May 1959 concerns of book overflow were brought up at a meeting of the Woman's Club and the decision to look for funding for a new building was agreed upon.
-By June of that year the local bank donated $200 to buy the unused Presbyterian church in town to be used as the library, and this decision was agreed upon by the library board.
-The church, which was initially built as a Methodist church in 1898, was renovated into a library space and dedicated to the public in 1960.
+In May 1959, concerns of book overflow were brought up at a meeting of the Woman's Club, and the decision was made to look for funding for a new building.
+By that June, the local bank donated $200 to buy the unused Presbyterian church in town to be used as the library, and this decision was agreed upon by the library board.
+The church, initially built as a Methodist church in 1898, was renovated into a library space and dedicated to the public in 1960.

 In 1978 the library had grown to a point where the Woman's Club was unable to keep up with its maintenance.
-The club voted to deed the library space to the City of Sylvester and the County of Worth in November, and shortly thereafter plans were made to find another new library building as the old church was quickly running out of space and was running into many structural problems.
+The club voted to deed the library space to the City of Sylvester and the County of Worth in November.
+Plans were soon made to find another new library building, as the old church was quickly running out of space and was running into many structural problems.
 Funding was initiated in 1978 with monies raised through fundraising efforts and through allocations made by state senators.
 The Friends of the Library were established on June 21, 1984 and subsequently raised money via county-wide events.
 The State of Georgia further agreed to match at a 2 to 1 rate any private donations given by members of the county.
-In reaching their goal, construction of the new library began late 1984.
-The building was completed and dedicated November 22, 1987 as the Margaret Jones Public Library, named after the mother of two of the major donors to the library.
+In reaching their goal, construction of the new library began in late 1984.
+The building was completed and dedicated on November 22, 1987 as the Margaret Jones Public Library, named after the mother of two of the major donors to the library.